 One of small business owners’ most common mistakes is trying to perform their accounting tasks by themselves.

 This can set your business up to fail.
-Even experienced accountants and bookkeepers make mistakes, so imagine how many more errors and mistakes you can make without proper training.
+Even experienced accountants and bookkeepers make mistakes, so imagine how many more errors you can make without proper training.
 Unfortunately, even a few mistakes can cost you more than simply hiring a professional in the first place.
+You may decide to hire a CPA or an accountant.
+There are a few differences between a CPA and an accountant.
+The main difference is that a CPA will have completed more education, and is therefore able to sign off on audited financial statements.

 You should also consider the opportunity cost of your time.
 It’s easy to procrastinate if you don’t enjoy accounting.
 Even if you are diligent, could your time be better spent doing other activities in your business?